• Skip to primary navigation

 The visit of the Château de Saumur is, for us, a must if you take the time to go up the Loire from Anjou.

-Proudly dominating the old town, the impressive white tufa silhouette resonates in contrast with the Loire River that flows at its feet.
+Proudly overlooking the old town, the impressive white tuffeau silhouette resonates in stark contrast to the Loire River flowing at its feet.
 Housing 2 museums in its heart, it does not lack of interest.

 In this article, find all our practical tips and many photos to prepare, in your turn, the visit of the castle-museum of Saumur.